-The Excel PERCENTILE.EXC function returns the k'th percentile of a supplied range of values for a given value of k, within the range 0 to 1 (exclusive).
+The Excel PERCENTILE.EXC function returns the k'th percentile (i.e. the value below which k% of the data values fall) for a supplied range of values and a supplied k (between 0 & 1 exclusive).

 The function is new in Excel 2010 and so is not available in earlier versions of Excel.

 The syntax of the Percentile.Exc function is: